-The Literature specialization is designed to facilitate the intellectual growth of passionate teachers, insightful scholars, and engaged public citizens.
+The Master of Arts in English, Plan A, Literature Specialization is designed to facilitate the intellectual growth of passionate teachers, insightful scholars, and engaged public citizens.
 Graduates have gone on to highly-ranked Ph.D. programs, publishing houses, and careers in the non-profit sector; whatever your aspirations, the training you receive at CSU will prepare you for a more vibrant future.

 |E 600A||Research Methods/Theory: Literary Scholarship||3|

 |E 635||Critical Studies in Literature and Culture||3|